Deciphering Car Seat Labels: How to Find Important Information

 Installation Instructions

 Every car seat should also include an outline of basic installation information.
-This will include baseline information on how to correctly install the seat, as well as where important installation features are located—such as seat belt pathways and lower anchor pathways.
+This will include baseline information on how to correctly install the car seat, as well as where important installation features are located—such as seat belt pathways and lower anchor pathways.

 Level Indicator